Elering/estfeed-datahub-docs/eng/53-creating-customer-authorizations-in-client-portal.md

 - If the recipient accepts the customer authorization, the status changes to "Active".
 - A customer authorization with the status "Pending" can be revoked and its details viewed.
 A customer authorization with the status "Active" can be edited, deleted, and its permission details viewed.
 The customer authorization can be deleted by both the grantor and the recipient.

-### Sharing rights with another legal entity (available only for legal entities)
+### Sharing rights with another legal entity

-The recipient of the right is another legal entity, such as a company or organization.
-Only a legal entity can share rights with another legal entity.
+This option is visible only when acting in the role of a legal entity.
+Access can only be granted to another company operating in the energy market.
+In other cases, please grant access to a private person.

 - 'Share with legal entity' -> 'Start' -> enter the registry code and click 'Next'
 - Select the right you wish to grant to the legal entity and click 'Next'